ChrisKahrs/OCP-AI-Links/1-Overview/README.md

 * **Getting a Look at the Azure Portal**
   * http://portal.azure.com
     * The portal is the window into all things Azure
-    * Explore all the items in the Portal Menu (Pancake Top Left)
+    * Explore all the items in the Portal Menu ("Hamburger" Top Left)

 * **Certifications**
   * https://docs.microsoft.com/en-us/learn/